Pros and cons of Jamstack

 A wide variety of existing frameworks and tools can be used to build a Jamstack.
 Many of them are open source and don't rely on commercial software.
 Therefore, it isn't hard to find developers for your Jamstack website.
 Any Jamstack-building skills can also be applied to other projects.

-When running a website using a CMS or similar system, you typically have three or more servers: a web server, an application server, and a database server.
+When running a website using a CMS or similar system, you typically have three or more servers: a web server, an app server, and a database server.
 The number of servers increases with backup or multiple units, and so does the operational cost.

 Jamstack greatly reduces your cost with the use of static hosting services, CDNs, and dynamic content delivery.